reggi/writing/2015-07-19-address-api.md

 Let me give an analogy.

 Let's say your a `comic book aficionado` and you always like to get the most recent comic book from the `comic book shop` as soon as it arrives.
 You pickup the telephone and tell the clerk give me a call whenever an issue of a specific comic comes in (lets say `superman`).
 The clerk says, alright, will do, and hangs up the phone.
-You wait patiently with you phone on and close by for a call.
+You wait patiently with your phone on and close by for a call.
 Ring!
 Ring!
 You pickup the phone, and it's the clerk and he tells you there's a new comic in issue #23 just arrived.

 In this analogy the `comic book aficionado` is the `Third-Party-App`, the `comic book shop` is the `App`.
 The act of pickup on the phone telling the clerk what comic you'd like is called `subscribing to a webhook` the webhook itself is `superman`.
 The clerk saying alright is subscribing being a success.
 You waiting patiently is the `Third-Party-Apps` having a open url and being able to accept requests to it's server.
 You picking up the phone is the `Third-Party-App` responding to the `webhook` request.
 Lastly the clerk telling you what issue is the `webhook payload`.